-As a result, 39 IAAs submitted each report of each case study (Please refer to $\lceil \text{Table } 1 \rangle$ : The numbers of the submissions from Independent Administrative Agencies below).
+As a result, 40 IAAs submitted each report of each case study (Please refer to Table 1: The numbers of the submissions from Independent Administrative Agencies below).

-Each IAA needs to conduct their operational improvements voluntarily by using the Standard or similar methodology based on "Basic policy of Independent Administrative Agencies reform" (the decision of the Cabinet Council on the 24th of December in 2013).
+Each IAA needs to conduct their operational improvements voluntarily by using the Standard or similar methodology based on "Basic policy of Independent Administrative Agencies reform" (the decision of the Cabinet Council3 on the 24th of December in 2013).

-[ Table 1 : The numbers of the submissions from Independent Administrative Agencies]
+[Table 1 : The numbers of the submissions from Independent Administrative Agencies]

-Controlled by The numbers of IAAs which submitted The numbers of IAAs which are not necessary to submit (%1) The numbers of other IAAs(※2) Total numbers of IAAs Cabinet Office 2 agencies 0 0 2 agencies Consumer Affairs Agency 1 agency 0 0 1 agency Ministry of Internal Affairs and Communications 2 agencies 1 agency 0 3 agencies Ministry of Foreign Affairs of Japan 0 1 agency 1 agency 2 agencies Ministry of Finance Japan 1 agency 1 agency 1 agency 3 agencies Ministry of Education, Culture, Sports, Science and Technology 0 4 agencies 19 agencies 23 agencies Ministry of Health, Labour and Welfare 7 agencies 6 agencies 6 agencies 19 agencies Ministry of Agriculture, Forestry and Fisheries 13 agencies 0 0 13 agencies Ministry of Economy, Trade and Industry 1 agency 3 agencies 6 agencies 10 agencies Ministry of Land, Infrastructure, Transport and Tourism 10 agencies 5 agencies 4 agencies 19 agencies Ministry of the Environment 2 agencies 0 0 2 agencies Ministry of Defense 0 1 agency 0 1 agency Total 39 agencies 22 agencies 37 agencies 98 agencies
+Controlled by The numbers of IAAs which submitted The numbers of IAAs which are not necessary to submit (※1) The numbers of other IAAs(※2) Total numbers of IAAs Cabinet Office 2 agencies 0 0 2 agencies Consumer Affairs Agency 1 agency 0 0 1 agency Ministry of Internal Affairs and Communications 2 agencies 1 agency 0 3 agencies Ministry of Foreign Affairs of Japan 0 1 agency 1 agency 2 agencies Ministry of Finance Japan 1 agency 1 agency 1 agency 3 agencies Ministry of Education, Culture, Sports, Science and Technology 0 4 agencies 19 agencies 23 agencies Ministry of Health, Labour and Welfare 8 agencies 5 agencies 6 agencies 19 agencies Ministry of Agriculture, Forestry and Fisheries 13 agencies 0 0 13 agencies Ministry of Economy, Trade and Industry 1 agency 3 agencies 6 agencies 10 agencies Ministry of Land, Infrastructure, Transport and Tourism 10 agencies 5 agencies 4 agencies 19 agencies Ministry of the Environment 2 agencies 0 0 2 agencies Ministry of Defense 0 1 agency 0 1 agency Total 40 agencies 21 agencies 37 agencies 98 agencies

-%1 Two types of IAA include as follows:
+$[\]frak{\%}1$ Two types of IAA are included as follows:

-.
-These IAAs conducted the analysis by obtaining the approval of the Committee.
+•These IAAs conducted the analysis by obtaining the approval of the Committee.

-•These IAAs negotiated with Public Service Reform Division in terms of whether it was necessary or not for these IAAs to conduct the analysis.
+These IAAs negotiated with Public Service Reform Division in terms of whether it was necessary or not for these IAAs to conduct the analysis.

-%2 These IAAs were not applicable for conducting the analysis.
+X2 These IAAs were not applicable for conducting the analysis.
+Two types of IAA may be included as follows: